tvtaerum/cGANs_housekeeping/README.md

 ```
 Even after working for 50 years in data/predictive analytics, it's easy to forget to look at the transformed data that goes into an analysis, no matter what the subject matter of the analysis is.
 ### 5.  how can I use embedding when I have descriptions of pictures?
-There are circumstances where we want to insure that the predicted output has particular characteristics, such as whether the face is attractive, what their gender is, and if they have high cheek bones, large lips, lots of hair, and other features.
+There are circumstances where we want to insure that the predicted output has particular characteristics, such as whether the face is attractive, if they are male or female, if they have high cheek bones, large lips, and other features.
 At some point, it will be possible to create realistic GAN generated pictures of models wearing particular clothing, with specific expressions, and poses for catalogues.
 There were three parts to this process:
 1. selecting a subset of faces (only those identified as being "attractive"):
 Details are discussed in section 7.